exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 This trick is crucial for reporting the range of observed values, or comuting a confidence interval of any other statistic.
 Please note that the interval upper bound may be numerically lower than the lower bound.
 For instance, an interval $[160°, -170°]$ means the same as $[160°, 180°] \cup [-180°, -170°]$.

+### Most Typical Basepair {#sec:opt-params-exemplar}

+For presentations and a rudimentary RMSD distance based validation, it is convenient to find the most typical basepair in each class.
+After we calculate the KDE mode for each parameter, we look for the basepair with which is nearest to the modes, after normalizing each distance by the standard deviation of the parameter.

+Alternativelly, we could look for the basepair with highest combined KDE likelihood in all parameters of interest.
+However, we opted for the "distance to mode" approach to disqualify basepairs from secondary peaks.
+While the secondary peak has a large distance to the KDE likelihood, it might have a very similar KDE likelihood.
+Therefore, a basepair from the secondary peak might be selected, if it also has slightly better likelihoods in the other parameters.